wirepas/gateway/README.md

 The services will be known from now on as sink service and transport service.
 The sink service is responsible to interface locally with a Wirepas device running its Dual MCU API.
-The transport service packs network messages on protobuffers and puclishes them on top of MQTT according to Wirepas Backend API.
+The transport service packs network messages on protobuffers and publishes them on top of MQTT according to Wirepas Backend API.

 Figure 1, provides an overview of the gateway implementation and the apis involved at each step.

 ![Wirepas gateway architecture][here_img_overview]
+**Figure 1 -** Gateway services overview.

 ## Cloning this repository